-1.7.6 The National Planning Policy Framework (February 2019) includes a presumption in favour of sustainable development.
-"For decision-taking this means approving development proposals that accord with an upto-date development plan without delay" (para 11).
+- 1.6.4 The National Planning Policy Framework (February 2019) includes a presumption in favour of sustainable development.
+"For decision-taking this means approving development proposals that accord with an upto-date development plan without delay" (para 11). - 1.6.5 The NPPF (para 72) states that "The supply of large numbers of new homes can often be best achieved through planning for larger scale development, such as new settlements or significant extensions to existing villages and towns, provided they are well located and designed, and supported by the necessary infrastructure and facilities. - 1.6.6 Local planning authorities should:

-Mobility Strategy (LTP4)